kriskalwala/cloud-monitoring-notification-delivery-integration-sample-code/README.md

 ```
 terraform plan
 ```
+When prompted for `var.project`, enter the GCP project ID.

 Apply configuration changes:
 ```
 terraform apply
 ```
-Information about the created resources should appear in the output.
+When prompted, type `yes` to confirm changes.
+Once finished, information about the created resources should appear in the output.